open-policy-agent/eopa/docs/enterprise-opa/how-to/install/kubernetes.md

   - port: 8181
 ```

-Optionally, create an Ingress resource to allow the Enterprise OPA instances to be accessed from another location.
+Optionally, create an Ingress resource to allow the EOPA instances to be accessed from another location.

 :::note
 You will need to update the `host` field to hostname you wish to use.